jbrucker/JettyHelloWorld/README.md

 filter with embedded Jetty.

 Rate limiting is done using Jetty's DoSFilter.
-Request logging is done using a provided class that implements javax.servlet.Filter.
+Request logging is done using a filter class I wrote (its easy) that implements javax.servlet.Filter.

+Both filters use Simple Logging for Java (slf4j), which is included in the Maven dependencies.

+Below is a description of how to configure the DosFilter, how to run the project, and general method of adding a filter to an embedded Jetty project.

+## Adding Filters in an Embedded Jetty Project

 The org.ske.JettyMain class shows how to configure filters and add them to a context.
+After you create a ContextHandler, you use the ``context.addFilter`` method (which is overloaded).
-The code is:
+An example is:
 ```
 // ContextHandler for your web service or servlets:
 ServletContextHandler context = new ServletContextHandler();